markp112/markp112/README.md

 - 👋 Hi, I’m Mark Phillips
-- 👀 I’m interested in frontend development across React, Angular and VueJS
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 👀I am a software engineer / architect focussed on web technologies for front and back-end solutions mostly using Typescript, NodeJs, and VueJS with experience in Angular and React.
+Database technologies including PostgresSQL, SQL Server, and NO SQL - Firebase
+-

 <!---
 markp112/markp112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.